deduu/Youtube-audio-transcription/README.md

 ### PyAnnote / Whisper Errors
 - Make sure your Hugging Face token is set for pyannote/speaker-diarization.
 - Whisper can require substantial GPU/CPU memory depending on the model chosen.

+### PyTorch / CUDA Issues
+- If you encounter CUDA-related errors, ensure you've installed the correct PyTorch version for your system.
+- For CUDA compatibility issues, try reinstalling PyTorch with the appropriate CUDA version.

 ### Permission Issues
 - Run the script with sufficient privileges if writing to restricted folders.